 I’ve heard it many times while talking with my friends about their attempts to design an item.
-They managed to create great graphics on work areas which they were familiar with, but then they reduced their size to 32×32 and disappointed by the results abandoned any further attempts.
+They managed to create great graphics on work areas with which they were familiar, but then they reduced their size to 32×32 and disappointed by the results abandoned any further attempts.
 Our work area has to be a before-mentioned frame with a size of 32×32 pixels, zoomed up to allow comfortable work.
-By creating an item in higher resolution, we risk that the graphics will lose its planned shape after the size reduction, all outlines will disappear, and the effect will not meet our expectations.
+By creating an item in higher resolution, we risk that the graphics will lose their planned shape after the size reduction, all outlines will disappear, and the effect will not meet our expectations.

 FRAMES EXPOSURE TIME